chris-schreuder/Skripsie/README.md

 - go to the generated link to few web-application

 # notebook
-All the experements can be found in the "Experements" folder
+All the experements can be found in the "Experement" folder